prefix-dev/pixi/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Checklist:

-Before submitting your PR, ensure you have completed the following tasks:
+Before submitting your PR, ensure you have completed the following tasks, when applicable.
+Check the boxes that apply to this PR:

 ### New Feature:
 - [ ] **Example Added**: Added a new example under [`examples/`](https://github.com/prefix-dev/pixi/tree/main/examples) to showcase the new feature.